 To maximize this we suggest creating single keyword ad Groups (SKAGs) around your long tailed keywords.

 Here is why:

-AdWords chooses which ad in your account top display to the user based on the ads that match keywords in your specific adGroup.
-You want to make your entire adGroup as individually tailed to the long tail keywords as possible.
+Google Ads chooses which ad in your account to display to the user based on the ads that match keywords in your specific adGroup.
+You want to make your entire adGroup as individually tailored to the long tail keywords as possible.

 - Specialized ads with the specific long tailed keyword in the display URL (and description lines if you can)

-If you create SKAGs around fat head searches than you do not really know how to match what the user is looking for.
-For example if they type in car are they looking for the movie or the mode of transportation.
+If you create SKAGs around fathead searches, then you do not really know how to match what the user is looking for.
+For example, if they type in car are they looking for the movie or the mode of transportation.